About our Dogs

 The Karmala Stud is run on a small property with only Merino stud sheep, so the dogs get little real work.
 It is crucial that all the bitches I breed from and the dogs they are mated to have done some hard yards in the real world, so that I have confidence in their stamina, ability and temperament under pressure.

 Because it is difficult to keep too many Kelpies under these conditions I tend to run on bitch pups and try to keep tabs on my favourite dog pups after they are sold; if they turn out to be outstanding workers I could be interested in using one as a sire later on.
 Generally, though, I tend to use sires that are doing…or have done…difficult work in challenging country where natural ability is needed.
-Some of the bitches go out to work between litters, an ideal situation if they are well cared for.
+The bitches go out to work between litters, an ideal situation if they are well cared for, and since Derek and Emma Zeimer have been taking both youngsters and older girls for me there have been less losses.

 I like to sell pups between 10 and 12 weeks of age, and decide myself which pups are best suited to their future owners and the work required.
 This works very well until people demand certain colours!
 The majority of my pups are black and tan, so there is a higher chance of getting the most suitable pup for your job in that colour.
 I sometimes find there is a black/tan in a litter far more suitable for the job that one of the specified colour which the buyer insists on.
 Black/tan kelpies seem to be easier to keep looking really good in the coat; lighter reds can often go ‘rusty’ despite a top food regime.
 There are associated problems with some blue and fawn coats, so I usually avoid keeping bitches of those colours.
 There are plenty of colours in the lines I am using, so creams and blues do turn up quite often.